 Instagram – or ‘beautygram’, as I like to call it – is brimming with shots and stories of the latest beauty tools.
 However, the fact is that beauty devices have been around for decades, far longer than the social media app itself.
-Most notably, hair styling tools and hair removal devices such as epilators have donned bathroom cabinets for years.
+Most notably, hair cutting and styling tools, like that Japanese steel hair scissors, and hair removal devices such as epilators have donned bathroom cabinets for years.
 But in recent times we have seen a surge of skincare devices being released which promise salon results at home and which also happen to be oh-so-Instagramable.

 I’m talking about rose quartz facial rollers, LED masks, electronic cleansing brushes and many more.
 If you’re looking for best quality hollywood mirrors, HD Mirrors sell the best hollywood and illuminated led mirrors available on the market, see their products at https://hdmirrors.com/.